elastic/kibana/src/plugins/kibana_utils/docs/state_sync/on_fly_state_migrations.md

 const stateContainer = createStateContainer(initialState);
 ```

-It is also possible to apply migrations for any incoming state similar example in [handling empty or incomplete state](./empty_or_incomplete_incoming_state.md).
+It is also possible to apply migrations for any incoming state, similar to [handling empty or incomplete state](./empty_or_incomplete_incoming_state.md).

+Imagine an edge case scenario, where a user is working in your application, and then pastes an old link for the same application, containing older state with a different structure.
+Since no application remount will happen, we need to transition to a new state on-the-fly, by applying necessary migrations.

 ```ts
 import { migrate } from '../app/state_helpers';